Move-Mentor/move-mentor-documentation/README.md

 <div style="page-break-after: always"></div>

 ## PART B DEVELOPMENT, TESTING & DEPLOYMENT
 Part B involved the testing, development and deployment of the Move Mentor app.
-This included developing individual components ....etc
+This included developing and testing individual components and functions for the frontend and backend, collaboration and review of codebases via GitHub featuring branching, setting up the database in MongoDB Cloud Atlas, and deployment of the api to Heroku.
+The React frontend was deployed in Part A to ensure we secured a custom app URL.

 [View the Part B app presentation on Vimeo](https://vimeo.com/844095208?share=copy) --> this link needs to be updated for part b preso